Glossary & definitions

 The total number of hours worked during the year divided by normal annual working hours.

-Net lets entered into during the period less cancellations and removals.
+Net lets signed during the period less cancellations.

 Share price at the end of the period in relation to profit after tax for the average number of shares over the latest rolling 12-month period.